JScearcy/angular-promises/Schedule.md

 ## $q
 * A module for handling asynchronous operations
 * Can be similar to Q/jQuery deferred, or like ES6 Promises
-* using $q as a function provides a resolve and reject path to a function, just like a Promise
+* Using $q as a function provides a resolve and reject path to a function, just like an ES-Promise
 * $q.defer() returns a deferred object that in addition to resolve and reject has notify, which can provide updates prior to completion
-*

 ## $http
 * Service for communication with remote http servers ... like AJAX
 * Returns a Promise using the $q module
 * Extensible ->
-    1. Custom headers
+    1. Custom headers -> In the $http object.
+Example: ` { headers: "Content-type": undefined } ` will remove content-type header
-    2. transformRequest and transformResponse for pre and post data processing, defaults include serializing json preflight, and stripping common json, and deserializing the response.
+    2. transformRequest and transformResponse for pre and post data processing, defaults include serializing json preflight, stripping common json, and deserializing the response.
     3. Caching is available with $cacheFactory:
         - Only GET and JSONP requests are cached.
         - The cache key is the request URL including search parameters; headers are not considered.